Key Concepts

 202439

-India ranked 39th in GII 2024 — a rise of 42 positions since 2015.
-India is now the top innovator among lower-middle-income countries and leads South Asia.
+India ranked 38th in GII 2025 (WIPO) — a rise of 43 positions since 2015 (rank 81 in 2015).
+India continues to lead Central and Southern Asia and is the top lower-middle-income economy; two clusters in global top 30 (Bengaluru 21st, Delhi 26th).
 Strengths: ICT services, knowledge workers, domestic market scale.
-Weaknesses: research and development expenditure, infrastructure.
+Weaknesses: R&D expenditure, infrastructure.

 5. Good Governance Index (GGI) — India's Domestic Index